FedBaF: Federated Learning Aggregation Biased by a Foundation Model: Introduction

-\textbf{1)} To the best of our knowledge, we are the first to propose an \textbf{algorithm that integrates foundation models into FL without distributing the foundation model to clients}.

-\textbf{2)} We provide \textbf{theoretical analysis of FedBaF's effectiveness} that reveals how foundation models can promote convergence in non-IID (not independent and identically distributed) and non-convex settings.

-When client data distributions are biased or non-IID~\cite{pranav2023peerNonIID}, e.g., different ratios or a lack of certain labels, clients optimize corresponding local objective functions and may send conflicting updates to the server that skew the global model~\cite{zhao2018federated}.
-In FedBaF, the foundation model continuously serves as a form of regularization and stabilizes the global model by reducing the influence of these conflicting updates during the aggregation phase~\cite{chen2022importance, li2022domain, tan2022federated, yosinski2014transferable}.
+When client data distributions are biased or non-IID, e.g., different ratios or a lack of certain labels, clients optimize correspondingly diverse local objective functions~\citep{pranav2023peerNonIID} and may send conflicting updates to the server that skew the global model~\citep{zhao2018federated}.
+In FedBaF, the foundation model continuously serves as a form of regularization and stabilizes the global model by reducing the influence of these conflicting updates during the aggregation phase~\citep{chen2023on, li2022domain, tan2022federated, yosinski2014transferable}.

 Furthermore, FedBaF uses a fixed foundation model as an anchor and continuously incorporates it throughout the FL training process.
-This adds a layer of protection from adversarial attacks beyond those introduced by disclosing foundation model weights -- such as misclassification or backdoor attacks, where compromised clients feed malicious updates to the server~\cite{lyu2020threats, bagdasaryan2020backdoor}.
+This adds a layer of protection from adversarial attacks beyond those introduced by disclosing foundation model weights -- such as \textit{misclassification attacks} or \textit{backdoor attacks}, where compromised clients feed malicious updates to the server~\citep{lyu2020threats, bagdasaryan2020backdoor}.

-\textbf{3)} We conduct extensive empirical evaluation and show that \textbf{FedBaF matches or exceeds the training performance of traditional weight initialization methods} -- with better test performance in 10 out of 14 cases.
-Our experiments use Pre-ResNet and more complex architectures like Vision Transformer and Transformer-based language models frequently used as foundation models~\cite{xu2023multimodal,kenneweg2024foundation}.
-Compared to standard FedAvg~\cite{mcmahan2017communication} and FedProx~\cite{li2020federated}, FedBaF achieves accuracy improvements of up to 10.8\% in IID and up to 37.5\% globally and 5.9\% locally in non-IID settings.
+\textbf{Our contributions:}\\ \textbf{1)} To the best of our knowledge, we are the first to propose an \textbf{algorithm that integrates foundation models into FL without distributing the foundation model to clients}. \\ \textbf{2)} We provide \textbf{theoretical analysis of FedBaF's effectiveness} that reveals how foundation models can promote convergence in non-IID (not independent and identically distributed) and non-convex settings. \\ \textbf{3)} We conduct extensive empirical evaluation and show that \textbf{FedBaF matches or exceeds the training performance of traditional weight initialization methods} -- with better test performance in 10 out of 14 cases.
+Our experiments use Pre-ResNet and more complex architectures like Vision Transformer and Transformer-based language models frequently used as foundation models~\citep{xu2023multimodal,kenneweg2024foundation}.
+Compared to standard FedAvg~\citep{mcmahan2017communication} and FedProx~\citep{li2020federated} with foundation models used for weight initialization, FedBaF achieves accuracy improvements of up to 10.8\% in IID and up to 37.5\% globally and 5.9\% locally in non-IID settings.
 Simultaneously, FedBaF safeguards the foundation model.
 Similarly, applying FedBaF to a Transformer-based language model significantly reduced perplexity by up to 76.0\%.